Need ideas? A balanced foundation can help you establish steady progress.

 My preferred style of exercise was usually 8-to-15 minutes a day when I was recovering my health.

 Don’t be afraid to reach out and say: “I’m not sure where to go next.”
 As we talk, I can help you identify things that excite you — and are likely to help.

-Resources for Ongoing Guidance and All In Coaching
+LINKS for Ongoing Guidance Coaching Clients: